-Technology services contracts typically contain provisions allowing all parties to terminate services under certain circumstances.
+Technology services contracts invariably contain partial termination rights allowing the client to terminate portions of the services for strategic realignment.
 Sometimes, the drive to terminate is due to dissatisfaction or a re-evaluation of the cost-benefit ratio.
 But the motivation for change can be more of a “move to positive” rather than a “move from negative”.

 This is especially true when organizations are developing multi-supplier services environments.
 A client may choose to terminate some of the services of one supplier and hand to another so as to access best-of-breed services in a particular area, reduce costs, or broaden the supplier base as a means of reducing risk.

 This paper examines some of the considerations when organizations are considering partial terminations.
 It provides guidance towards an objective of minimizing disputes, since a key aspect is the continuing involvement of the supplier being partially terminated.

 To read the full white paper, please click here.